Buying Land in Spain: Things You Need To Know

 Risks involved with buying land

 While buying property in Spain has its own set of pitfalls, the same risks apply when purchasing land.
-Next to this, Spanish taxes such as the property tax and wealth tax must also be considered when owning land.
-When purchasing land, you should also bear in mind the following risks:
+Next to this, you should consider Spanish taxes such as the property tax and wealth tax when owning land.
+We also suggest bearing in mind the following risks:

 Future development plans around your land